HankB/Linux_ZFS_Root/Debian/README.md

 ## Errata

-Many tests do not perform well resulting in a no rpool condition on reboot.
+1. Many tests do not perform well resulting in a no rpool condition on reboot.
 Repeating the identical test often succeeded.
 Fiddling with rpool before booting sometimes helps.
 This has been seen on real H/W as well.
 A fixup was added at the end of the script which will report `root pool fixup applied` if needed and otherwise simply import and then export the pool.
 During testing the fixup was never seen.
 Final version during testing was 0.8.2-2~bpo10+1 and perhaps a fix was issued for this.
-ZFS versiojn will be tracked more closely during subsequent testing.
+ZFS version will be tracked more closely during subsequent testing.
+1. When installing to preconfigured partitions and when using UEFI boot, it is assumed that the EFI partition exists and for that reason it will noe be formatted by the script.
+This is done this way to support dual boot.
+For this reason if you create an empty EFI partition, it must be formatted before running the script or the script will fail.